Creating space in your life

 13. Create space by understanding how to be happy.
 If your life feels arbitrary there’s a way you can feel more in control.
 Determine what you will live by, and stand for, with a simple soul-searching strategy.

-Decluttering is not just a home organizational tool, a trendy method of folding clothes or a cute way to arrange your closet so it’s instagram-worthy.
+Decluttering is not just a home organizational tool, a trendy method of folding clothes or a cute way to arrange your closet so it’s Instagram-worthy.
 It is a pertinent life principle that’s essential to the manifestation process.
+Think of the spaces in your life as the playing field in which the game of your life will play out.
+The environment that you create around you should be optimized to maximize your mind, body, soul and relationships.
+Taking the time to get clear on what you need around you will make it easier to take on life’s daily tasks, both big and small.